rows/hiring/job descriptions/Product Manager_Porto.md

 # Intro
 Imagine a spreadsheet grid where each cell can also call an API or repeat a job.
 This is what we are building.
 Our product lets users create interactive web apps using the spreadsheet skills they already have.
-You can check us at [dashdash.com](http://dashdash.com).
+You can check us at [rows.com](http://rows.com).

 We have also been on the news.
 You can find us on [TechCrunch](https://tcrn.ch/2LnB1r0), [VentureBeat](https://bit.ly/2IGwgHS), [Observador (pt)](https://bit.ly/2rZV0Ar) and many other media!

 # Your responsibilities
 Your role is to team up with the engineering manager and designers and make sure we build the best product.
 You will be managing one of our projects:
-* The dashdash editor, a grid where users manipulate a list of programmable cells that can do computing, including services and automation.
+* The Rows editor, a grid where users manipulate a list of programmable cells that can do computing, including services and automation.
 * Integrations that make data and actions from the best services available to everyone.
-* Self-service features and pages that help users get the maximum value out of dashdash.
+* Self-service features and pages that help users get the maximum value out of Rows.

 # About you
 We're looking for people who improve our team!
 Our ideal buddy is: